kojimizu/ML/README.md

 The below is an simple introduction of useful books for statistical modeling and proeprocessing/feature engineering.

 ## ML Overview
-### Applied Machine Learning
+### 1. Applied Machine Learning
-Applied ML workshop by Max Kuhn
-Max Kuhn has talked about Applied Machine Learning in RStudio::Conf 2017.
+Applied ML workshop by Max Kuhn from useR2018 Conference Max Kuhn has talked about Applied Machine Learning in RStudio::Conf 2017.
 The material is stored in [this repository](https://github.com/kojimizu/rstudio-conf-2018).
 The latest repository is [here](https://github.com/topepo/rstudio-conf-2019).

 ### Hands on Machine Learning with R